exasol/sqlalchemy-exasol/doc/user_guide/pooling/session_reset.rst

 .. role:: var

 SQLAlchemy API does not allow altering the user for an existing connection.
-The same applies to MySQL Pooling.
 Instead, the application could use a dedicated pool for each user (account, tenant, client).

 Exasol offers statement `IMPERSONATE <impersonate_>`_ allowing user :var:`<U1>` to impersonate another user :var:`<U2>`.
 User :var:`<U1>` must